-$$f(k_i)g(l_i + h'i) = (ak_i^2 + bk_i)(l_i + h'i)^{\beta}$$
+$$f(k_i)g(l_i+h_i') = \left(ak_i^2 + bk_i\right)(l_i+h_i')^{\beta}.$$

 This represents the latent quadratic production function which, when combined with flat wage income that dominates at low capital levels, yields the characteristic S-shape described in Section III.A.
-The parameters a, b and β of this function are estimated by non-linear least squares.
-The prevailing market wage and wage paid for hired in labor are means at the branch level in each survey wave.
-We set the time endowment constraint \overline{R} to be 3,650 hours per year and drop from the estimation the three ultra-poor individuals who report total hours higher than this at baseline or year two.
+The parameters a, b, and β of this function are estimated by nonlinear least squares.
+The prevailing market wage and wage paid for hired-in labor are means at the branch level in each survey wave.
+We set the time endowment constraint \overline{R} to be 3,650 hours a year and drop from the estimation the three ultra-poor individuals who report total hours higher than this at baseline or year 2.
 The labor demand constraint \overline{H} is set at the 90th percentile of wage labor hours worked at baseline by BRAC branch.
-The constraint \overline{N} on how much labor can be hired in is set at the 95th percentile across all households and survey rounds, equal to 1,400 hours per year.
+The constraint \overline{N} on how much labor can be hired in is set at the 95th percentile across all households and survey rounds, equal to 1,400 hours a year.

-The optimization problem described in Section VI.A yields first order conditions for several cases according to the occupation(s) in which the individual works, whether they hire in labor and whether each of the exogenous hours constraints binds.
-For the majority of beneficiaries, these can be combined with data on capital and occupational choice at baseline and year two to calibrate the values of A, ψ_h and ψ_l that are consistent with the observed hours worked and hired in being chosen optimally.
-In particular, 16% of ultra-poor individuals mix occupations and hire in labor at year two (case 1 in Appendix A), such that the three year two first-order conditions can be solved for the three parameters of interest.
-For those individuals in other cases at year two, there are fewer first-order conditions than parameters.
-However, for a further 24% of individuals that specialize in wage labor without hiring in labor at baseline, and at year two either mix occupations without hiring in labor or specialize in livestock rearing with hired in labor, the baseline and year two first-order conditions can be combined to yield three equations that can be solved for the three parameters.
-Parameters can be calibrated for a further 23% by assigning ψ_h to be the maximum observed value for those individuals who do not work at baseline.38
+The optimization problem described in Section VI.A yields first-order conditions for several cases according to the occupation(s) in which the individual works, whether they hire in labor, and whether each exogenous hours constraint binds.
+For the majority of beneficiaries, these can be combined with data on capital and occupational choice at baseline and year 2 to calibrate the values of A, ψ_h , and ψ_l that are consistent with the observed hours worked and hired in being chosen optimally.
+In particular, 17% of ultra-poor individuals mix occupations and hire in labor at year two (case 1 in Online Appendix A), such that the three year-2 firstorder conditions can be solved for the three parameters of interest.
+For those individuals in other cases at year 2, there are fewer firstorder conditions than parameters.
+However, for a further 25% of individuals that specialize in wage labor without hiring in labor at baseline, and at year 2 either mix occupations without hiring in labor or specialize in livestock rearing with hired-in labor, the baseline and year-2 first-order conditions can be combined to yield three equations that can be solved for the three parameters.
+Parameters can be calibrated for a further 23% by assigning ψ_h to be the maximum observed value for those individuals who do not work at baseline.
+38